I consume some form of the fruit, sometimes pomegranate, everyday. Therefore, you may be wondering, can pomegranates increase weight?

 My favorite store brand is POM pomegranate juice.
 They sell two kinds, one with 100% pomegranate juice and another with some blueberry juice mixed in.
 Typically, I buy the one without the blueberry juice unless that’s all they have.
 In addition, I add blueberries to my smoothie including the juice so there’s no need for extra.

-One 8 ounce cup of POM pomegranate juice contains 150 calories 4.
-It has 100 pomegranate juice and no other ingredients or added sugar.
-They sell them at an affordable price on Amazon which you can check out by clicking here, pomegranate juice.
+One 8 ounce cup of POM pomegranate juice contains 150 calories 3.
+It has 100% pomegranate juice and no other ingredients or added sugar.

 Have you ever bought an unripe pomegranate and didn’t know what to do with it.
 You can’t wait for them to ripen because they don’t ripen after being picked.
 Check out my blog post by clicking here, Here’s What To Do With Unripe Pomegranates.